fivequarters/fusebit.io/src/_blog/_posts/node-testing-comes-to-core.md

 ## When Can I Use It?

-[Colin](https://twitter.com/cjihrig), the architect behind this initiative, has indicated that he wants to make this available behind an experimental flag before Node 18 is pushed out.
-This is currently scheduled for April 19th.
-If you’re feeling adventurous, check out the [pull request](https://github.com/nodejs/node/pull/42325).
+[Colin](https://twitter.com/cjihrig), the architect behind this initiative, has indicated that he wants to make this available behind an experimental flag before Node 18 is pushed out, which is currently scheduled for April 19th.

+It's also available in [nightly builds](https://nodejs.org/download/nightly/) released after the 22nd of March, 2022.

 We’ll send out a note on our [Twitter](https://twitter.com/fusebitio) when it's released!